Highlights for Sailboat Bimini Tops:

 We would like to assist you in ironing out these considerations before you approach your canvas fabricator.

 Our goal is to help you feel more comfortable in approaching them and conveying your needs to them.

 Bear in mind that each fabricator does things differently, so our rules of thumb for this discussion may vary somewhat from your local fabricator.
 Be ready to listen to their ideas too!

 Envision us standing on your boat together, going over your needs for a new sailboat bimini top.
 Let's identify the questions you need to consider as if we were face to face discussing these options.

 Quick Fact: Fabricators can get pretty creative with the frames on their sailboat bimini tops, but for our purposes we will be looking at two, three, or four bow frame configurations.
 The max distance between bows is 42" or less.

 Keep this in mind as you go along!
-You will want to keep the spread between bows from getting to prevent water from puddling between them.
+You will want to keep the spread between bows from getting to wide to prevent water from puddling between them.